WICG/attribution-reporting-api/EVENT.md

 #### Limiting the number of unique destinations per source site

-To further reduce the possibility of a history reconstruction attack, the browser can also limit the number of `destination` eTLD+1s registered per {source-site, 1 minute}.
+To further reduce the possibility of a history reconstruction attack, the browser can also limit the number of `destination` sites registered per {source-site, 1 minute}.

-Additionally, to prevent one origin from using up the budget in the limit above, the browser can also limit the number of `destination` eTLD+1s per {source site, reporting site, 1 minute}.
+Additionally, to prevent one origin from using up the budget in the limit above, the browser can also limit the number of `destination` sites per {source site, reporting site, 1 minute}.

 ### Differential privacy